hyperchris/HaarLogoDetection/README.md

 - Use other logos as neg dataset

 ##Update
-- The algorithm now supports stop sign and speed limit sign detection.
+- Stop sign detection added